-Will there be any downtime for my existing BlueConic channels?
+Will there be any downtime for my existing BlueConic channels during migration?

 No, BlueConic will keep running as before the first-party hostname.
 Once the DNS change is complete, you can change your old BlueConic script with the new BlueConic hostname script that we send to you.
 In the meantime, the old script will remain functional.
 There are no changes to your public-facing URLs.

 Initially, you may see an increase in profiles because customers whose cookies were blocked will now have profiles.
 Conversely, infrequent visitors who formerly received a new profile after 7 days of absence from your site, will now have a single profile that persists and updates properly overtime each time these visitors return.

-What happens to my existing customer profiles with this update?
+What happens to my existing customer profiles when I migrate DNS protocols?

 - Customers or visitors with an existing profile who revisit your website after you set up a BlueConic hostname will keep their profile (if the cookie hasn’t expired yet).

 - Customers who use a browser or ad blocker that blocks third-party cookies, would not previously have a profile, but will get a new customer profile the next time they visit your site.
 (However, if this visitor received a first-party cookie from that visit, their existing profile would still be used.)